 Some of our subsidiaries and the key subsidiaries of the variable interest entities have obtained the Cross-Regional VAT Licenses issued by competent government agencies.
 See "Item 4.
 Information on the Company-B. Business Overview-Regulations-Regulations on Value-Added Telecommunications Business-Value-added Telecommunications Services."
+Moreover, the MIIT does not approve any expansion of authorization by an internet data center operator to its subsidiaries, and it does not allow any such subsidiary of an internet data center operator to renew its current authorization in the future.
+Instead, the MIIT requires such subsidiaries to apply for their own VAT Licenses to provide internet data center service.
+As of the date of this annual report, all of our applicable subsidiaries and the variable interest entities' applicable subsidiaries have obtained their own Cross- Regional VAT Licenses for conducting internet data center business.
 However, we cannot assure you that PRC governmental authorities will continue to deem our hosting service and any of our newly developed technologies, network and services used in our business as a type of value-added telecommunications business covered under the Cross-Regional VAT Licenses issued and currently held by our subsidiaries and the variable interest entities' subsidiaries.
 Furthermore, we cannot rule out the possibility that PRC legislators or governmental authorities will promulgate any new laws or regulations or update the current and existing laws and regulations which may clearly define or categorize our hosting service and any of our newly developed technologies, network and services used in our business as a type of basic telecommunication business, which is not covered by our VAT Licenses.
 As we expand our networks across China, it is also possible that the MIIT, in the future, may deem our operations to have exceeded the terms of our existing licenses.
-Further, we cannot assure you that our subsidiaries and the variable interest entities' subsidiaries that currently hold the Cross-Regional VAT Licenses will be able to successfully renew their value-added telecommunications business operation licenses upon the expiration, nor can we ensure that we will be able to obtain any other licenses necessary for us to carry out our business, or that our existing licenses will continue to cover all aspects of our operations upon their renewal.
-For example, we have learned that the MIIT will not approve any expansion of authorization by an internet data center operator to its subsidiaries, and that it will not allow any such subsidiary of an internet data center operator to renew its current authorization in the future.
-Instead, the MIIT will require such subsidiaries to apply for their own VAT Licenses to provide internet data center service.
-Beijing VNET Broad Band Data Center Co., Ltd., or VNET Beijing, which holds a Cross-Regional VAT License has authorized some of its subsidiaries to conduct internet data center business.
-As of this annual report, such policy is not supported by any published laws or regulations.
-However, we cannot assure you that the applicable subsidiaries will be able to obtain approvals from the MIIT for their own VAT Licenses for conducting internet data center business in a timely manner or at all, or obtain approvals from the MIIT for an expansion of authorization from VNET Beijing under its Cross-Regional VAT Licenses to allow internet data center service to be provided by other subsidiaries, or that we will be able to renew such authorizations and expansions in due course.
+Further, we cannot assure you that our subsidiaries and the variable interest entities' subsidiaries that currently hold the Cross- Regional VAT Licenses will be able to successfully renew their value-added telecommunications business operation licenses upon the expiration, nor can we ensure that we will be able to obtain any other licenses necessary for us to carry out our business, or that our existing licenses will continue to cover all aspects of our operations upon their renewal.